-The new vintage of our best selling wine, with the Rick Stein signature label.
-It's citrusy, nettly and refreshing.
+The new vintage of our popular white with the Rick Stein signature label.
+Unctuous yet refreshing Sauvignon Blanc. £12.75 a bottle.

 "This exceptionally zingy Sauvignon Blanc wine from Bordeaux is one of our special selections" writes Rick Stein for the wine list at The Seafood Restaurant in Padstow.

 The back label: "Our Sauvignon Blanc comes from dry-grown vines on the slopes surrounding the château, and harvested in September.
 A versatile dry white, it has been the house wine at Restaurant Gordon Ramsay and a special selection for Rick Stein for over two decades."
 12% vol.

 We had a hot and dry summer in 2022, and the vines coped remarkably well despite the lack of rain.
 We harvested the white grapes earlier than usual, like in 2020, and this Sauvignon Blanc is full, unctuous and one of the more powerful whites that we've made.

 Volume discounts off total order

 Take a look at the expert opinion below.

 - pics at the Chateau